kevinolega/callcentertrainingtips/assets/pages/pillar/job-interview-questions.md

 ### Why did you leave your previous job?

-I'm excited to work in a call center because of the high pay, benefits, and fixed schedule.
+I'm excited to work in a call center because of the high pay, benefits, and predictable schedule.

 My friends tell me that reputable companies pay well and pay on time all the time.